Thanks to David Schaer (President, CU) for his contribution. The content for this blog was published in the March 2020 US Print edition of GasWorld.

 are re-inventing themselves by taking advantage of the new technology available and becoming more cost-effective for small to medium-size businesses.

-In a recent Aberdeen Group article, small business owners reduced operation costs by 11%, standardised back-office processes by 77%, and increased real- time visibility into their data by 48% from their ERP implementation.
-In addition, Panorama Consulting Group an independent, technology agnostic firm that specialises in ERP system implementations and independent of any vendor affiliation recently stated that 96% of growing businesses who excel in their respective industries rely on an ERP system.
-So, the question remains, what areyouwaitingfor?
+In a recent Aberdeen Group article, small business owners reduced operation costs by 11%, standardized back-office processes by 77%, and increased real- time visibility into their data by 48% from their ERP implementation.
+In addition, Panorama Consulting Group an independent, technology agnostic firm that specializes in ERP system implementations and independent of any vendor affiliation recently stated that 96% of growing businesses who excel in their respective industries rely on an ERP system.
+So, the question remains, what are you waiting for?